thkwznk/aseprite-themes/ROADMAP.md

 - [Fix] Status Bar and Separator text uses a correct color with adjusted margin
 - [Improvement] Zoom Tool icon has been cleaned up
 - [Improvement] Introduce accent colors for Eggplant, Rainy Day, and Rose variants
+- [Improvement] Add a unique eye icon color for each variant

 Update v2.0.0: